UT-Asema/Backend/docs/posts.md

 | description | string | The description of the post | &#9745;|
 | content | string | The content of the post (raw json of the content structure) | &#9745;|
 ### Response
-Redirects to /posts/get/:ID if successful (reloading page) and returns error if not
+If user is not logged in, redirects to login page.
+Otherwise, redirects to /posts/get/:ID if successful and returns error if not

 ## /posts/delete/
 ### Description